Zyl9393/mouse_strafing/README.md

 ![Addon preferences](img/prefs.png "Addon preferences")

 # Installation
 1. In Blender, find a key you want to use for the mouse strafing mode.
-In the following we assume you use `spacebar` (usually requires to unbind animation playback from it first).
+In the following we assume you use `spacebar` (usually requires to unbind animation playback from it first; perhaps Toolbox (`Shift + spacebar`) as well).
 2. Download the latest `mouse_strafing.zip` from the [Releases page](https://github.com/Zyl9393/mouse_strafing/releases) and install it from the Blender Addons preferences page.
 3. Check in the addon's preferences that your mapped key is not in conflict with any other keys.